Brooklyn-Style/Magic_Roll/README.md

 This key has a few exceptions:
 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll instead.
-- `Q@` → `QU`. `QQ` is even more uncommon and since `U` is two rows above `Q`, it becomes more comfortable to type.
+- `Q@` → `QU`. `QQ` is even more uncommon and since `U` is two rows above `Q`, it becomes more comfortable to type this way.
 (I prefer to just use the right magic thumb key for this though).
-- `Backspace` after repeats or if more than 600ms has passed since the last keypress.
+- `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage.

 #### *Right Half:*
 The right half was arranged around the `TSRN` home keys, as these are the most [frequently](https://norvig.com/mayzner.html#:~:text=electrocardiographic%0Ainstitutionalization%09%09%20uncharacteristically-,Letter%20Counts,-Enough%20of%20words "Norvig Letter Frequency Chart") used consonants:

 - `T` is the most used so it goes on the index.
 - `S` and `R` go on the middle and ring to make `ST` and `RS` inrolls.
 - `N` pairs with every letter so putting it on the pinky makes every letter that follows an inroll as well.